stadiamaps/ferrostar/guide/src/configuring-the-navigation-controller.md

-if you don’t specify custom behavior, the platform layer (again, currently iOS and Android only) will automatically start a new navigation session with the first route it receives finds after recalculation.
+if you don’t specify custom behavior, the platform layer (again, currently iOS and Android only) will automatically start a new navigation session with the first route it receives after recalculation.
 As a sanity check,
 this behavior only triggers if the user is *still* off-course (if the user went back on track in the interim, nothing happens).